 How To Write A Press Release

 Online press releases are a stronghold of the public relations business – a viable method of communicating news to the media and making announcements worldwide.
-A press release is a vital tool for announcing your business, or a new service within your business, to the media.
+A press release is a digital marketing tool for announcing your business, or a new service within your business, to the media.

 The media is the essentially the target audience for a press release.
 The media consists of editors and journalists for newspapers, magazines, newsletters and trade publications, as well as television and radio stations.
 When your company releases a new press release, you want it in the hands of the media as soon as possible so that the news does not become stale.
 Therefore, it is important to have your press release featured in the chief places the media will use to search for information on a regular basis.